George C. Lodge: Career

-Personal life
+Personal life and death

-Lodge met his first wife, the late Nancy Kunhardt, daughter of author Dorothy Kunhardt, while she was studying at the Harvard Graduate School of Education, and they married in 1949.
-They have three sons and three daughters.
+Lodge met his first wife, Nancy Kunhardt, daughter of author Dorothy Kunhardt, while she was studying at the Harvard Graduate School of Education, and they married in 1949.
+They had six children.
 Two of their daughters are published authors.
-The eldest, also named Nancy, is a published children's author and professor of art history.
-Emily Sears Lodge has written two books, a Lodge family history and a memoir of her time living in the Middle East.
+The eldest, also named Nancy, is a children's author and a scholar of art history.
+Emily Lodge has written two books, a Lodge family history and a memoir of her time living in the Middle East.
+After his first wife's death in 1997, Lodge married Susan Alexander Powers, who died in 2024.
+Lodge died on January 4, 2026, at the age of 98.